crypto-org-chain/cronos/testground/README.md

 # Stateless Mode

-To simplify cluster setup, we introduce a stateless mode.
+To simplify cluster setup, we are introducing a stateless mode.

 ## Generate Data Files Locally